Soundproofing a fence – effective noise insulation for a quieter outdoor environment

 - Stopping sound transmission by creating a physical barrier.

-- Preventing reflections by damping sound energy.
+- Preventing reflections by dampening sound energy.

-Dense fences – reduce sound leakage
+Seal fences – reduce sound leakage

 If your fence has gaps or spaces, sound can easily pass through.
 To create an effective sound barrier, the fence should be: